-- Further regulate earthworks (cut and fill) for other reasons, such as the protection of vegetation / biodiversity values, maintenance of function of waterways, the cumulative effects on floodplain and stormwater conveyance, streetscape aesthetic or visual impacts in areas of high amenity. - Regulate the siting, appearance and aesthetic of retaining walls over 1 metre in height to reduce impacts on streetscape and neighbourhood character or the environment.
-For example, a planning scheme can determine that a material change of use involving a retaining wall or building work for a retaining wall not create a negative visual impact on neighbouring properties or be designed to facilitate fauna movement. - Determine the appearance of a fence for aesthetic and streetscape character or environmental reasons.
+- further regulate earthworks (cut and fill) for other reasons, such as the protection of vegetation / biodiversity values, maintenance of function of waterways, the cumulative effects on floodplain and stormwater conveyance, streetscape aesthetic or visual impacts in areas of high amenity - regulate the appearance and aesthetic of retaining walls over 1 metre in height to reduce impacts on streetscape and neighbourhood character or the environment.
+For example, a planning scheme can determine that a material change of use involving a retaining wall or building work for a retaining wall does not create a negative visual impact on neighbouring properties

+• determine the appearance of a fence for aesthetic and streetscape character or environmental reasons.
 For example, a planning scheme can include provisions that a fence be 50 per cent transparent if over a certain height, to deliver CPTED principles or to not impede overland flow.